Search for light long-lived particles in $pp$ collisions at $\sqrt{s}=13$ TeV using displaced vertices in the ATLAS

-To reconstruct the origin of the hadronic jets produced from the decay of the LLPs, a DV reconstruction algorithm~\cite{ATL-PHYS-PUB-2019-013} is run on the combined collection of tracks from both the primary and the large-impact parameter tracking passes.
-Following Ref.~\cite{EXOT-2018-57}, selections are placed on the reconstructed vertices to reject DVs from SM processes and random combinations of tracks.
-DVs are required to have a track multiplicity $n_{\text{track}} \geq 3$ and vertex goodness of fit $\chi_{\text{DV}}^2/ n_{\text{DoF}} < 5$.
-The radial and longitudinal coordinates of the DV position are each required to be less than 300~mm, and a material veto is applied to reject DVs from interactions between high-momentum hadrons and known detector elements~\cite{SUSY-2018-13}.
-The ratio of the DV invariant mass ($m_\textrm{DV}$) and the maximum angular distance between any two tracks in the DV ($\Delta R_{\text{max}}$) is required to satisfy $m_{\textrm{DV}}/\Delta R_{\text{max}} > 4$~\GeV, and the scalar sum of the transverse momentum of DV tracks is required to be above 10~\GeV.
-When computing the kinematic properties of the DVs, the track parameters are calculated after extrapolating their trajectory to the DV position.
-DV tracks must satisfy $|d_0|>0.1$~mm and at least one track in the vertex must have $|d_0|>3$~mm.
-To associate DVs to displaced jets, the vectorial sum of the DV track momenta is required to be within $\Delta R < 0.6$ of a jet with a BDT score greater than 0.5.
+To compute the kinematic properties of DVs, the parameters of the tracks associated to each DV are recalculated after extrapolating their trajectories to the DV position.
+The resulting track four-momentum vectors, measured with respect to the DV, are then summed together to yield the DV's four-momentum.
+The ratio of the DV invariant mass ($m_\textrm{DV}$) and the maximum angular distance between any two tracks in the DV ($\Delta R_{\text{max}}$) is then required to satisfy $m_{\textrm{DV}}/\Delta R_{\text{max}} > 4$~\GeV, and the scalar sum of the transverse momentum of tracks associated to a DV is required to be above 10~\GeV.
+To associate DVs to displaced jets, the DV momentum vector is required to be within $\Delta R < 0.6$ of a jet with a BDT score greater than 0.5.